urieco/General-Notes-About-Computing/Computer Science/General Knowledge.md

 - Human does calculation in Base-10 --> ```0.1 + 0.2 = 0.3```
   + Recurring numbers happen: ```1/3 = 0.3333333...```.
 However, it can still be solved: ```1/3 + 1/3 + 1/3 = 1```.
   + If we only have a limited amount of memory for the amount of decimals behind the radix point (decimal point), the math calculation would be like this: ```0.333 + 0.333 + 0.333 = 0.999```.
-- Computers do calculation in Base-2.
-All fractional numbers, even the ones that don't result in recurring number, can't be converted to a Base-2 that easily.
+- Computers do calculations in Base-2.
+All fractional numbers, even the ones that don't result in recurring numbers, can't be converted to a Base-2 that easily.
 ![You can't convert certain decimals to base-2](Images/General%200.2%20You%20can't%20convert%20certain%20decimal%20to%20base-2.png)
   - To computers, ```0.1 = 0.0001100110011...``` (limited memory).
   - At some points, the recurring has to be cut off, to produce a result for the calculation.